GEOS-ESM/ESMA_cmake/CONTRIBUTING.md

-# Contributing to XXX
+# Contributing to ESMA_cmake

-Contributing code to XXX should be done via a Pull Request to this repository.
+Contributing code to ESMA_cmake should be done via a Pull Request to this repository.

 ## Contributor License Agreement (CLA)